yariks5s/analysis_telegram_bot/docs/export_feature.md

 - `probability`: Signal confidence level
 - `reasons`: List of technical reasons for the signal
 - `market_conditions`: Market context information when the signal was generated

-## Example Usage Scenarios

-1. **Performance Analysis**: Export your signal history to analyze win/loss rates and performance metrics
-2. **Pattern Recognition**: Identify market patterns by analyzing signals across different time periods
-3. **Custom Dashboards**: Import the data into visualization tools to create custom dashboards
-4. **Strategy Refinement**: Use historical signals to refine your trading strategy
-5. **Backtesting**: Incorporate signals into backtesting systems to evaluate performance

 ## Technical Notes